FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 window directly (not the FBO) somehow changed the FBO background.
 This was eventually solved by overlaying a transparent background FBO over the main canvas one for the sole purpose of rendering this preview circle.

+### April 27th
+- The trek continues unabated.
+Worries of overextension (in the military parlance) have arisen though, with the supply line of dependent helper methods stretching out as progress continues to be made.
+To lessen the risk of disruption by the pesky Gaulish bugs, small tests were added for the JSON loading.
+- Unfortunately, the direct path of using old MP CMake files to add a test target was blocked.
+The OpenFramworks provided MakeFile created by the projectGenerator in reality only takes in a few specific configuration arguments and then references a much more complicated one included in the library, making modification of the MakeFile to ease building untenable.
+The expedition was forced instead to rely on manually running test cases.
+- Review of expedition final objectives was also warranted as the festering city of Rome approaches.
+The ofxGuiExtended default theme is attractive enough to invest resources in other features (drag and drop and new brushes) instead, and there are not enough configurations that could usefully be made persistent across launches to warrant the added complexity of saving layout configuration.

+### April 29th and 30th
+- At long last the end approaches!
+Drag and drop was implemented relatively painlessly using a provided example and the hard earned understanding of FBOs.
+- Drag and drop provided an opportunity to refactor the load method to resemble save with core loading code and a wrapper for the file dialog.
+- Before continuing on the mission, it also became necessary to add documentation to the helper methods that had been added.
+- The wonders of middle and high school math also returned in full force, with the use of trig and linear functions for the triangle based brush and calligraphy brush.
+- However, with OF there is no such thing as a free lunch.
+An attempt to add a calligraphy brush by using the pen and passing it a modified thickness and opacity calculated by applying a decreasing linear function to the distance traveled by the cursor in the last cycle (in a sense its speed) resulted in an arduous voyage in which countless liters of blood and tears were spilled.
+As it turns out, OF has the undocumented bug/feature of crashing the graphical application without warning or error message when asked to draw a circle with a radius less than three.
+After much debugging this was uncovered, and a hard limit placed on the minimum size of a calligraphy circle.
+- An old fiend has also returned for the last time, text overflowing from labels.
+While no online resource existed to help, tinkering revealed that putting two `ofParameter<string>`'s inside mitigate this.
+- Another issue has been that the popup dialog window does not steal focus when it should except for the first opened one, and so requires moving the canvas to access it.
+This does not seem to be a problem with the code however, but rather with either OpenFramworks (nothing on this on its GitHub or forum) or possibly the window manager this expedition has been conducted with (KDE with KWin).